Examinations

 I confirm that I have used only the permitted and cited study aids.

 I confirm that I have identified the use of AI-based tools in all cases.
-I have listed the AI tools used in the list 'Overview of Tools Used'.
-In the appendix I have documented which AI-based tools I have used for what specific purpose or task.
+I have listed the AI tools used in the list “Overview of Tools Used” and indicated which AI tools I used for which purposes.

-I am aware that violating the content of this declaration constitutes an attempt to cheat, which can result in me being awarded a fail grade for my Bachelor’s or Master’s examination.
+I am aware that violating the content of this declaration constitutes an attempt to commit an assessment offense, which shall in principle result in me being awarded a fail grade for this examination.

 __________________________________________________________________________________